alexfilatov/livekit-elixir-sdk/README.md

 # LiveKit Server SDK for Elixir

+**⚠️ IMPORTANT DISCLAIMER: This is an early development version (v0.1.1) and is NOT intended for production use.
+The codebase is in active development, APIs may change without notice, and thorough testing in a production environment has not been conducted.
+Use at your own risk for development and testing purposes only.
+We strongly recommend waiting for a stable release before using this in any production environment.**

 This is *not* official Elixir server SDK for [LiveKit](https://livekit.io).
 This SDK allows you to manage rooms and create access tokens from your Elixir backend.

 ## Installation